Aurora-RGB/Docs/_docs/advanced-topics/visualizer-output.md

   ![Cable Output Properties](../../assets/img/docs/cable-properties.png)

-(*Optional*) Install Ear Trumpet from the Windows Store to more easily change the volume of spotify.
+(*Optional*) Install Ear Trumpet from the Windows Store to more easily change the volume of Spotify.
 This method works best if you leave Spotify's volume at 100% and adjust using the windows mixer instead.
 This way, Aurora sees every song at the same volume at all times, producing a more consistent effect.
   ![Ear Trumpet](../../assets/img/docs/ear-trumpet.png)